Financial-Times/o-chat/README.md

      * <a href="#fontfamily">Font family</a>
  * <a href="#browser">Browser support</a>
  * <a href="#core">Core/enhanced experience</a>
- * <a href="#moderation">Moderation</a>

 ## <div id="prereq"></div> Prerequisites
-* Your content must either be available in the Content API or available on a blogs URL in order for commenting to work.
-(See Moderation for why)

 * You must be on an FT.com domain or sub-domain for authentication to work

 ## <div id="product"></div> Adding chat to your product